Canadian manhunt for suspect in deadly stabbings stretches into 4th day

 SEARCH EXPANDED

-The Regina police chief, Evan Bray, said late on Monday the search for Myles Sanderson was focused in that city, but in a videotaped Twitter update posted on Tuesday said the manhunt had "expanded into the province".
+The Regina police chief, Evan Bray, said on Tuesday that the manhunt had expanded from that city into the province.

-Among the surviving victims, 10 were in hospital as of Tuesday afternoon, seven in stable condition and three critical, health authorities said.
+Ten of the surviving victims were in the hospital as of Tuesday afternoon, seven in stable condition and three critical, health authorities said.

 Some First Nation leaders have linked the killings to drug use, but police have not cited drugs or alcohol as factors.